 - 2 cups turkey or chicken stock

-- 2 tbsp. roughly chopped parsley, plus more for garnish
+- 2 tbsp chopped fresh parsley plus more for garnish

 - 2 tablespoons poultry seasoning

-- 1 large apple, any variety. chopped, peel on
+- 1 large apple, cored and cubed any variety. chopped, peel on

 - 2 teaspoons salt